 |CC2560A, CC2564, CC2567||0x1B0F||6.6.15|

-SCO data is routed to the I2S/PCM interface but can be configured with the HCI_VS_Write_SCO_Configuration command.
+SCO data: Routing of SCO data can be configured with the HCI_VS_Write_SCO_Configuration command.

 Baud rate can be set with HCI_VS_Update_UART_HCI_Baudrate.
 The chipset confirms the change with a command complete event after which the local UART is set to the new speed.
 Oddly enough, the CC256x chipsets ignore the incoming CTS line during this particular command complete response.

 If you've implemented the hal_uart_dma.h without an additional ring buffer (as recommended!) and you have a bit of delay, e.g. because of thread switching on a RTOS, this could cause a UART overrun.

 If this happens, BTstack provides a workaround in the HCI H4 transport implementation by adding

 If this is enabled, the H4 transport layer will resort to "deep packet inspection" to first check if its a TI controller and then wait for the HCI_VS_Update_UART_HCI_Baudrate.

 When detected, it will tweak the next UART read to expect the HCI Command Complete event.